Soft/storytime/README.md

 # Storytime

 Storytime is a choice-based interactive fiction system.
-It features a simple plain-text format for creating stories and has a support for conditional execution and simple arithmetic.
+It features a simple plain-text format for writing stories and has a slick web interface playing them out.
+Building more complex narratives is also supported through the use of conditions and actions.

-## Install
+## Installation

+Storytime is implemented in Haskell and currently the easiest way to install it is using Cabal packaging tool.

 ~~~bash
 hg clone ssh://hg@bitbucket.org/Soft/storytime